versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 * AttributeAdded
 * AttributeRemoved

-If I want a webhook triggered any time a Story Status changes my event would look like:
+If I want a webhook triggered any time a Story Status changes, my event would look like:
 ```json
 {
   "type": "AttributeChanged",